SOLO GitHub Guide

 When making changes to a repository, we advise you to create a branch.
 Branches provide a way of keeping different changes separated, and provide an easy way to revert changes in case of unexpected consequences.

+By default, your repository will have one branch (usually called main).
+However, software delivered by SOLO may be in different branches (e.g. development) depending on the stage of the project.
 In GitHub Desktop, the branching operations can be found by extending the Current branch menu.

 Branching from GitHub Desktop